svnagel/reach-sap-to-pbi/README.md

 REACH regulation in Europe has banned the use of hexavalent chromium (Chromium-6) compounds since September 21, 2017.
 The « Sermetel W » paint, currently used by our use case company « SAF » contains this chemical substance.
 Studies have suggested the paint « Maderbind CF » as a replacement for « Sermetel W ».
 Our company wishes to monitor the replacements of the « Sermetel W » painting lines.
 A regular meeting is organised with the environmental health and safety auditors (HSE Audit) to present progress KPIs.

 ## Objectives
-The following KPI(s) are monitored during HSE meetings:
+The following KPI(s) will be monitored during HSE meetings:
 * Percentage of REACH compliant components

 ## Data Dictionary